Porsche 984: Design

 Much unlike the 924, the designers at Porsche ostensibly planned for the car to incorporate an optional all-wheel drive system, as well as a hard-top.

 These features, especially all-wheel drive and its rear engine layout, would help to separate it from other roadsters of the era, such as the Mazda MX-5. (which would be put into production by Mazda just two years after the development of the 984 was cancelled) Porsche would, despite the end of the 984 project, later go on to produce the Boxster during the 1990s, which was designed to serve a very similar purpose to the 984 concept.

 Engine

 The only engine used in the 984 concept was the 2.0 L Volkswagen Type 4 engine found in the Porsche 914, which was, in stark contrast to the 1.5 L "System Porsche" engine found in the SEAT Ibiza, an aircooled unit.
 Despite this flat-four being used in the prototype models, an all new flat-four engine was supposedly also in development for use in aircraft, as well as a final, production model of the 984.
 It made 99 kW (135 bhp; 135 PS), and according to track tests that were done by Porsche during development, the vehicle itself had a top speed of approximately 220 km/h (137 mph).
 The engine within allowed the 984 a 0-60 time of roughly 8 seconds.
-It is important to note, however, that the planned cabriolet and all-wheel drive models may have impacted those results, had they ever been developed.
+The planned cabriolet and all-wheel drive models may have impacted those results, had they ever been developed.